 Inexpensive good luck gifts make great feng shui presents for friends and family members.
 They deliver both your warm intentions and positive energy, a win-win for the recipient and for you.

 The Chinese believe that when you gift someone, you should do so in pairs.
-The more gifts, the more luck you bestow to the recipient of your gifts.
+The more gifts, the more luck you bestow along with your gifts.
 Remember to give in pairs.
-If you wish to give more than two gifts, make sure you give in multiples of pairs, such as four, eight, sixteen or more.
+If you wish to give more than two gifts, make sure you give in multiples of pairs, such as four, eight, sixteen, or more.

 Choosing Inexpensive Good Luck Gifts

 You can find most good luck feng shui symbols and items in varying degrees of quality and expense.
 The first thing you should do is decide what kind of luck you wish for your recipient.

 Chinese coins tied with a red ribbon or inside a red envelope are two of the most inexpensive and luckiest gifts you can give to someone.
 An added benefit of giving coins as a gift is that it also bestows wealth to you.
 Buy coins strung on red thread for hanging in multiples of three for prosperity luck.
 Tuck the hanging charm into an oversize lucky red envelope, used for traditional money gifts during the Lunar New Year.